reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 Finally we must add the new `form()` component we have defined to the `index()` function so that the form is rendered on the page.

 Below is the full code for the app so far.
 If you try this form out you will see that you can add new users to the table by filling out the form and clicking the submit button.
-The form data will also appear as a toast on the screen when submitted.
+The form data will also appear as a toast (a small window in the corner of the page) on the screen when submitted.

 ```python exec